Chapter 4: Return Types of Template Functions in C++

 }

 In this program, we defined a template function get_coef() and specified the return type of the template function as auto.
-The keyword auto tells the compiler that it must deduce the template function’s return type from the return statement inside the function body.
-Notice that we have declared a variable, called ret, in the function template body using auto and initialized it with the value 0.0.
+The keyword auto instructs the compiler to deduce the template function’s return type from the return statement inside the function body.
+Notice that we have declared a variable in the function template body using auto.
+The variable is called ret.
+It is initialized with the value 0.0.
 Remember, the auto variable’s initialization is crucial here.
-The compiler would have no clue what the type of the variable would be if we had not initialized it with a value.
+The compiler would have no idea about the type of the variable if we had not initialized it with a value.
 The initialization value tells the compiler what the type of the ret variable is.
-Now let us compile the program as the following:
+Now let us compile the program:

 $ g++ auto_return_type.cpp --std=c++14 -o auto_return_type -Wall -Werror